List of Spider Riders characters: Invectid (Insector)

 Mantid is a mantis-type Invectid who rules the loose-knit nation of Invectids.
-From the top floor of his fortress, he directs his Invectid troops to remove the wasteful and hated humans from the Inner World and find the Oracle Keys.
-Although it is assumed by his followers that he is the ultimate in Invectid evolution, Mantid actually wears a covering of high fidelity mechanics, which encases the body of a human!
-Anyone who finds out must be slain.
-He needs the Oracle Keys to sustain himself for some reason or else his body turns white.
-With two Oracle Keys, Mantid's actions had caused the Oracle sun to go dark and prevented Hunter from using the Oracle keys.
-However, after regaining that ability, Mantid decided to meet Hunter face-to-face.
-After Hunter is captured in the Labyrinth, he is brought to Mantid's Castle and finally comes face-to-face with Mantid himself.
-Mantid planned to trick Hunter into getting the Oracle Keys for him.
-Quake appeared and told him of Maintid's true intentions.
+Unbeknownst to his followers, who believe him to be the ultimate in Invectid evolution, Mantid is actually a human posing as an Invectid and kills anyone who finds out.
+He needs the Oracle Keys to sustain himself or else his body turns white.
+After Hunter is captured in the Labyrinth, he is brought to Mantid's Castle and finally comes face-to-face with Mantid.
+He attempts to trick Hunter into getting the Oracle Keys for him until Quake tells Hunter of Maintid's true intentions.
 Mantid reveals that he was a human and a chosen warrior of the Oracle, pulled against his will into the Inner World.
-His reason of taking the Oracle's power is revenge upon the Inner World and the Oracle herself after many losses, including his beloved.
-After absorbing the Oracle Keys' power, Mantid becomes extremely powerful when he becomes Oracle Mantid.
-Some changes in appearance are noticeable, such as his cape, which has become a mix of neon colors.
-The armor on his cape also becomes bigger, purple, and gains a gold border on the outer ring.
-The mask like thing on Mantid's face also grows out more.
-He also gains incredible strength and psychic abilities.
-After being spared with kindness by Hunter, Mantid reverts into a human and reunites with his lover Loraine.
+His reason for taking the Oracle's power is taking revenge upon the Inner World and the Oracle herself after suffering many losses, including his beloved.
+Mantid succeeds in absorbing the power of the Oracle Keys, but is spared by Hunter, after which he reverts to his original form and reunites with his lover Loraine.